aharonium/opensiddur.org/posts/HTML/prayers/solilunar/shabbat/shabbat-shaharit/brikh-shmeih-dmarei-alma-bendito-sea-tu-nombre-senyor-del-mundo-ladino-1904.html.md

 <td style="vertical-align:top;">
 <div class="english">
-Blessed be the name of the Master of the Universe, blessed be Your crown and Your throne..
+Blessed be the name of the Master of the Universe, blessed be Your crown and Your throne.
 </div></td></tr>